Sv443/ComputerCraft-Projects/README.md

     - [HomePosition](./GPS/HomePosition) - Example scripts for persistently saving, loading and moving to the home position of a turtle
 - [HttpExample](https://github.com/Sv443/ComputerCraftHttpExample) - Example code that shows how HTTP requests work in ComputerCraft
 - [JokeAPI](https://github.com/Sv443/JokeAPI_ComputerCraft) - Displays a joke on a monitor on interval
-- [Jukebox](./Jukebox/) - Converts real audio files into ComputerCraft programs, to be played in-game on a speaker
+- [TODO: Jukebox](./Jukebox/) - Converts real audio files into ComputerCraft programs, to be played in-game on a speaker
 - [NTP](./NTP/) - Network time system and timestamp format implemented in-game
     - [NTP-Server](./NTP/NTP-Server) - Serves an ingame timestamp via wireless modem
     - [NTP-Clock](./NTP/NTP-Clock) - A clock that displays the ingame time, day and day of the week
 - [RedstoneGates](./RedstoneGates/) - Various configurable redstone gates and circuits that are computer based
+    - [AND, OR, NOT, etc.](./RedstoneGates#basic-gates) - Basic gates like AND, OR, NOT, etc.
+    - [S/R Latch, Sequencer, etc.](./RedstoneGates#advanced-gates) - Advanced or stateful gates like S/R Latch, Sequencer, etc.
 - [TODO: Turtle](./Turtle/) - Various scripts for the turtle